 In the above 2 pictures, I have just run the green wire externally to the internal passages in the crank, to give you an idea of how they run.
 The actual passages are hidden.
 If you look closely to the right side of the above picture, there is a machined hole.
 This is where they inserted the drill to make the passage, then installed a plug.
 Also note that if the rod bearing journal is “cross drilled” the hole shown in the above picture extends all the way through the rod bearing journal.
 If it is not cross drilled, it only extends halfway through the rod bearing journal.
 Regardless of either design, 100% of the oil coming out of the diagonal passageway reaches the bearing.
 But being a zero sum game, I don’t see that cross drilling does anything to improve the oil supply, as there are so many passages before it that serve to limit the flow.
 Think of it like the interstate leading into Charlotte.
 Its 2 lanes north of town and then opens up to 4 lanes nearer to town.
 But during the morning rush hour, the 2 lane section is stop and go.
 Having the 4 lane section down the road really doesn’t help much because the 2 lane section is the restriction to flow.
 Indeed, I have seen that early cranks (83, 84) were cross drilled by Porsche but later cranks are not.

 FYI, near the rear end of the oil gallery there is yet another 90 degree branch that shoots straight up, goes through the headgasket, and enters the cam housing to lubricate the cam.
-This oil returns to the sump via drain passages.
+EDIT: A more detailed discussion regarding this flow path has been added at the end of the article.

 So finally the oil has reached the rod bearing.
 If all goes according to plan, the space between the rod bearing shell and its journal stays filled with a very thin layer of oil at all times and all is well.